-A hard copy of either the Student Code of Conduct or Student Handbook can be requested at the A. C. Williams Elementary front office.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at Commerce Elementary School.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in the Commerce ISD administration office), and an unofficial electronic copy is available at www.commerceisd.org.
+The hard copy of the district's official policy manual is available for review in the Commerce ISD administration office, and an unofficial electronic copy is available at www.commerceisd.org.